Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction

 \subsection{What Knowledge Can WSI-based Prognostic Models Offer to Enable Positive Transfer?}

 We investigate the features that $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ can offer via visualizing and comparing the attention heatmaps derived from $\mathcal{M}_{\mathcal{T}}$ and $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$, where $\mathcal{S}$ is set to the source nearest to $\mathcal{T}$ (\textit{i.e.}, the source that leads to the best $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$) for better view.
-Moreover, we show the annotation of tissue types in WSIs to examine if the areas that transferred models focus on are relevant to prognosis.
-However, manually annotating tissue types are labor-intensive for gigapixel WSIs.
-To address this, we choose colorectal cancer (COADREAD) as example and utilize a vision-language model CONCH \citep{lu2024visual} for tissue annotation, as CONCH obtains an accuracy of 94\% and demonstrates state-of-the-art performances in classifying the tissue type of colorectal cancer \citep{kather2019predicting}.
+Moreover, we show the annotation of tissue types in WSIs to examine if the areas that a transferred model focuses on are relevant to prognosis.
+However, manually annotating tissue types is labor-intensive for gigapixel WSIs.
+To address this, we choose colorectal cancer (COADREAD) as an example and utilize a vision-language model, CONCH~\citep{lu2024visual}, for tissue annotation, as it obtains an accuracy of 94\% and demonstrates state-of-the-art performance in classifying the tissue type of colorectal cancer \citep{kather2019predicting}.
 Refer to Appendix \ref{sec:apx_b_2} for more details.
-As a result, all test samples from COADREAD are annotated by CONCH and are passed through $\mathcal{M}_{\mathcal{T}}$ and $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ to calculate attention maps.
+Consequently, all test samples from COADREAD are annotated by CONCH and are passed through $\mathcal{M}_{\mathcal{T}}$ and $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ to produce attention maps.